-- 06: Sales and services of educational activities Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
-Examples include film rentals, scientific and literary publications, testing services, university presses, dairies, and patient care clinics that are not part of a hospital. - 08: Other revenue This calculated value is generated using this formula:
+11 - Sales and services of educational activities - Enter all revenues derived from the sales of goods or services that are incidental to the conduct of instruction, research or public service, and revenues of activities that exist to provide instructional and laboratory experience for students and that incidentally create goods and services that may be sold.
+Examples include film rentals, scientific and literary publications, testing services, university presses, dairies, and patient care clinics that are not part of a hospital.
+The revenue of patient care clinics that are part of a hospital is included in Part D, line 13.

-'''
+15 - Other revenue - This calculated value is generated using this formula:

-D08 = D09 - (D01 + ... + D07)
+D15 = D16 - (D01 + ... + D11)

-'''